Find a Local Sewer Contractor Today!

 Orlando Water Damage Restoration

-• Category 1 damage, which involves water that comes from a clean source such as broken supply pipes, faucets and clean water from toilets
+• Category 1 damage: water that comes from a clean source - water pipes, faucets, and clean water from toilets

-• Category 2 damage, which involves unsanitary water that may cause illness, such as dirty water from dishwashers and washing machines, as well as water from toilets that contains urine
+• Category 2 damage: unsanitary water - dirty water from dishwashers/washing machines, toilet water that contains urine

-• Category 3 damage, which involves highly unsanitary water that may come from flooding, septic tank or other sewage problems or toilet water that contains feces
+• Category 3 damage: highly unsanitary water - flooding, septic tank or other sewage problems, toilet water that contains feces

 Causes of Water Damage